ALLERGY TO COBALT - WHAT IS IT?

-Cobalt, who are you?
+Cobalt, what are you?

 Cobalt belongs to the group of transition metals in the periodic table of elements, with an atomic number of 27 and an atomic mass of 58,93.
 It was first identified during the 18th century, although this ore was used since Antiquity.
 Indeed, at that time, it was this element that allowed to create elements in an intense blue glass.